Boundary trace theorems for symmetric reflected diffusions: Introduction

-The second part is on the characterization of the jump kernel $J(dx, dy)$ and the killing measure $\kappa (dx)$.
-In a very recent paper \cite{KM} by Kajino and Murugan, under a slightly stronger condition (under which the killing measure $\kappa$ for the boundary trace process has to vanish), they also obtained estimate \eqref{eqn12}, independently, by showing the existence of Na\"im kernel and deriving the Doob-Na\"im formula for the trace Dirichlet form $(\check \sE, \check \sF)$.
+In a very recent paper \cite{KM} by Kajino and Murugan, under a slightly stronger condition (under which the killing measure $\check\kappa$ for the boundary trace process has to vanish), they also obtained estimate \eqref{eqn12}, independently, by showing the existence of Na\"im kernel and deriving the Doob-Na\"im formula for the trace Dirichlet form $(\check \sE, \check \sF)$.
 They assumed that there is an ambient complete strongly local MMD space $(\sX, d, m, \tilde \sE, \tilde \sF)$ that satisfies (VD) and {\rm HK$(\Psi)$} so that $(\sE^0, \sF^0)$ is its part Dirichlet form on an uniform domain $D$ in $(\sX, d)$.
 Their approach is different from ours.
 See Remark \ref{R:8.4} for more information.

-Our approach does not use Doob-Na\"im formula.
-The idea of our approach can be illustrated by the following observation of a toy model, for which we can extract the jump kernel information directly from the active reflected Dirichlet form $(\bar \sE, \bar \sF)$.
+We do not use the Doob-Na\"im approach as described in Remark \ref{R:1.1}(ii), nor do we directly use the Feller measure formulas \eqref{e:1.6}-\eqref{e:1.7} and \eqref{e:1.9}-\eqref{e:1.10}.
+The idea of our study of the jump kernel $\check J(dx, dy)$ can be illustrated by the following observation of a toy model, for which we can extract the jump kernel information directly from the active reflected Dirichlet form $(\bar \sE, \bar \sF)$.
 Consider a star shaped electrical network on $V=\{o\}\cup \partial V$, where $o$ is a central node, and $\partial V=\{x_1,x_2,\cdots,x_n\}$ are viewed as the boundary.
 Let $m$ be the counting measure on $V$.
 The Dirichlet form for the continuous time reflected random walk $\bar X$ is $(\bar \sE, \sB (V))$, where $\sB (V)$ is the space of all measurable functions on the vertex set $V$ and

 It is easy to see that the discrete harmonic measure on $\partial V$ is given by

 We use the notation ${\mathbbm 1}_A$ to denote the indicator function of $A$ on $V$, that is, ${\mathbbm 1}_A(x)=1$ if $x\in A$ and ${\mathbbm 1}_A(x)=0$ if $x\in V\setminus A$.
 For $f\in \mcB (\partial V)$, let $\mathcal{H}f$ be the harmonic extension of $f$, that is,